 Linda Guzman, PhD., is a postdoctoral implementation science fellow at The Warren Alpert Medical School of Brown University’s BRIDGE Program.
 She earned her clinical psychology Ph.D. and MA from the University of Arkansas at Fayetteville and obtained her BA in psychology from the University of North Carolina at Greensboro.
 She studies culturally responsive behavioral interventions that are feasible and acceptable for Latinx populations.

 Conference Chair: Geetha Gopalan.
-The conference chair plans the biennial SIRC conference, including selecting the location, theme, and keynote speakers and organzinging preconference workshops and the call for abstracts.
+The conference chair plans the biennial SIRC conference, including selecting the location, theme, and keynote speakers and organizing preconference workshops and the call for abstracts.
 Geetha Gopalan is an Associate Professor at the Silberman School of Social Work at Hunter College, City University of New York.
 Her research focuses on increasing the ability of families impacted by poverty to access and engage in evidence-based practices which enhance children’s mental health and family functioning Her direct clinical practice experience, spanning over 10 years in children’s mental health and child welfare services, drives this scholarship towards a heavy emphasis on prioritizing the needs and interests of consumers (e.g., caregivers, youth) as well as designing and evaluating interventions which can easily engage families and be implemented in low-resource, “real-world” contexts.

 Sponsors